Comparison

 Does FestivalNet charge vendors?

 FestivalNet offers free browsing of limited listings and sells paid memberships that unlock full access to contact information, promoter details, and vendor leads.
 Check festivalnet.com for current pricing.
-Like VendorsMap, full access is paid; the difference is interface, coverage, and the additional protections like Scam Protection that VendorsMap offers.
+On VendorsMap, browsing the map and applying to events is free; the optional $39.99/yr Membership adds organizer contact info plus Scam Protection and AI tools.
+The difference is interface, coverage, and those protections.

 Is FestivalNet still useful?